 5G RAN Architecture

-The concept of NFV extends to the radio access network (RAN) through for example network dis-aggregation promoted by alliances such as O-RAN.
+The concept of NFV extends to the RAN through for example network dis-aggregation promoted by alliances such as O-RAN.
 This enables flexibility and creates new opportunities for competition, provides open interfaces and open source development, ultimately to ease the deployment of new features and technology with scale.
-The O-RAN alliance objective is to allow multi-vendor deployment with off-the shelf hardware for the purposes of easier and faster inter-operability.
+The O-RAN ALLIANCE objective is to allow multi-vendor deployment with off-the shelf hardware for the purposes of easier and faster inter-operability.
 Network dis-aggregation also allows components of the network to be virtualized, providing a means to scale and improve user experience as capacity grows.
 The benefits of virtualizing components of the RAN provide a means to be more cost effective from a hardware and software viewpoint especially for IoT applications where the number of devices is in the millions.